 Successors in the same order shall generally inherit equal shares of an estate's assets.
-In cases where a successor is unable to work and has special financial difficulties, he or she shall acquire a share of the decedent's due consideration while distributing the estate.
-Successors who made predominant contributions to maintaining the decedent or who lived with the decedent may be given a larger share while the estate is distributed.
-Successors who had the ability and were in a position to maintain the decedent, but failed to fulfill their duties, shall be given no share or a smaller share of the estate.
+In cases in which a successor is unable to work and has special financial difficulties, he or she shall acquire a share of the decedent's due consideration while distributing the estate.
+Successors who have made predominant contributions to maintain the decedent or have lived with the decedent may be given a larger share while distributing the estate.
+Successors who had the ability and were in a position to maintain the decedent but failed to fulfil their duties shall be given no share or a smaller share of the estate.

-An appropriate share of the estate may be given to a person, other than a successor, who depended on the support of the decedent and who neither can work nor has a source of income.
+An appropriate share of the estate may be given to a person, other than a successor, who depends on the support of the decedent and who can neither work nor has a source of income.
 An appropriate share can also be given to a person other than a successor who was largely responsible for supporting the decedent.